 The assigned readings and exercises for each class should be completed before attending that class, except for the first class.
 As this course does not have a textbook and depends heavily on in-class discussion and activities, attendance at all sessions is required and is critical to the student's success in the course.
-A student who misses more than 15% of classes will not receive credit for the class.
+A student who misses more than three classes will not receive credit for the class unless alternative arrangements have been made.
+For example, we encourage students who are ill to stay home to avoid the spread of COVID.
+If due to COVID or other illness or emergency, a student misses more than three classes, a doctor's note will be required.
+Classes will be recorded and evidence that the student has watched the recorded missed class(es) will be required.
 In case of illness or emergency, notify me as soon as possible.
-If you are unable to attend a particular class, is your responsibility to find out what was missed.
+If you are unable to attend a particular class, it is your responsibility to find out what was missed.
 If you find yourself having difficulty in this course, please contact me immediately for assistance.
-If you simply want more discussion with me about any aspect of the course, please visit my office during office hours or at a more convenient prearranged time.
+If you simply want more discussion with me about any aspect of the course, please visit my office during office hours or at a more convenient pre-arranged time.

-If a student foresees that he/she will be unable to complete an assignment for the scheduled time due to illness or emergency, he/she should notify me immediately, preferably one day in advance.
-A message may be left on my voice mail (780-539-2792) or e-mail (dnowicki@gprc.ab.ca) together with a phone number where the student may be reached to arrange for an alternative date to hand-in/present the assignment, if feasible.
-Failure to notify me will result in a grade of zero for the assignment that was missed, unless proof is presented that the student was physically or mentally unable to do so due to a sudden illness or emergency or to unavoidable circumstances beyond the student's control.
+If you foresee that you will be unable to complete an assignment for the scheduled time due to illness or emergency, you should notify me immediately, preferably one day in advance.
+A message may be left on my voice mail (780-539-2792) or e-mail - the best way to contact me (dnowicki@gprc.ab.ca) together with a phone number where you may be reached to arrange for an alternative date to hand-in/present the assignment, if feasible.
+Failure to notify me will result in a grade of zero for the assignment that was missed, unless proof is presented that you were physically or mentally unable to do so due to a sudden illness or emergency or to unavoidable circumstances beyond your control.